 Double wall shelters are your traditional setup: a mesh inner tent with a detachable rain fly on the outside.
 They are usually freestanding, meaning they can be setup without staking into the ground and are very maneuverable in terms of campsite selection, making them a great option for beginners.
 But because they require you to carry a dedicated tent pole set and two layers of fabric, they are the heaviest shelter option.
 Although, it is great to be able to see the night sky on those clear nights when you don’t need to have a rain fly to protect from weather.

 Single wall shelters are the lightweight standard: a single wall of fabric that acts as a rain fly and inner tent all in one.
 Single wall shelters like The One and The Two, are able to be setup with trekking poles, saving you the weight and volume of having to carry dedicated tent poles.
 This multi-functional approach allows you to carry a much lighter and more compact shelter setup.
-The downsides to a single wall shelter are needing to use stakes to set up the tent, which limits site placement and requires a little more skill, as well as increased exposure to condensation.
-Condensation happens with every tent due to two reasons: 1) the inside of the tent being warmer or more humid than the outside of the tent due to your body heat and breath, and 2) dew point, which is the atmospheric temperature at which water vapor condenses to droplets on everything in a given area from blades of grass, to the inner walls of your tent.
-A double wall shelter collects this moisture on the rain fly, allowing for some separation.
-Single wall shelters don’t offer this protection, but condensation can easily be combated with a small pack towel and adequate ventilation.
+The downsides to a single wall shelter are needing to use stakes to set up the tent, which limits site placement and requires a little more skill, as well as increased exposure to condensation, which you can read more about combating here.

 Tarps are for skilled ultralight enthusiasts.
 They come in different shapes and allow for a highly modular approach depending on your chosen campsite.
-Tarps are as minimal as it gets; just enough wind and rain protection while remaining fully connected to nature.
-Many people combine their tarp with a bivvy to stave off bugs depending on their location.
+Tarps, like our Twinn Tarp, are as minimal as it gets; a canopy for wind and rain protection with no bug netting or floor to remain fully connected to nature.
 While tarps are the absolute lightest options, they require the most skill, and are something to be approached with ample research and experience.